MixinNetwork/mixin.network/docs/blog/2022/mixin-network-monthly-report-no-35/README.md

 - 01–11–2022
   The official Hellobtc Chinese community based on Mixin is officially opened.
 Lucky coin and double-energy sign-in activities were launched.
 Welcome to join the group: [https://hellobtc.mixinbots.com](https://hellobtc.mixinbots.com)
 - 01–19–2022
-  Tristan Jose, COO of Polkadot ecosystem project Integritee Network, held an AMA event in Integritee Chinese group with the topic “How does Integritee unleash the value of sensitive data?”.
+  Tristan Jose, COO of Polkadot ecosystem project Integritee Network, held an AMA event in Integritee Chinese group with the topic "How does Integritee unleash the value of sensitive data?".
 - 01–19–2022
   The simulation game with exquisite pictures that uses Mixin pay is in the internal test and soon will be on the public test.
 - 01–21–2022